Dipeshdas/LeetCode-Solve/README.md

 •You can easily Understand the code written over there

-•All the code file is in Java.
+•All codes written in JAVA.